2013 Azerbaijani presidential election

 Presidential elections were held in Azerbaijan on 9 October 2013.
 The result was a victory for incumbent President Ilham Aliyev, who received a reported 85% of the vote, whilst leading opposition candidate Jamil Hasanli finished second with a reported 6% of the vote.

-The elections were marred by claims of irregularities; official results were accidentally released by the government's Central Election Commission through a mobile app before voting began, giving incumbent Aliyev a victory with 73% of the vote.
+The elections were marred by claims of irregularities; official results were accidentally released by the government's Central Election Commission through a mobile app before voting began, giving Aliyev a victory with 73% of the vote.
 The commission later recalled the results, claiming that they were taken from the 2008 elections.
 The claim was disputed, given that the results accidentally released included the candidates from the 2013 elections, and that the percentages differed from the 2008 results.

-Opposition candidates were imprisoned and repressed in the lead-up to the elections, which led the European Court of Human Rights to issue a judgment against the Aliyev regime.
+Opposition candidates were imprisoned and faced restrictions in the lead-up to the elections, which led the European Court of Human Rights to issue a judgment against the Aliyev regime.
 The Aliyev regime put up numerous non-genuine candidates to confuse voters and dilute support for opposition candidates.
 Freedom of speech was restricted prior to the elections.
 OSCE monitors reported candidate and voter intimidation and a restrictive media environment, including arrests and the use of force against journalists and activists.
-92% of the coverage on the six main TV channels were dedicated to the incumbent president.
+92% of the coverage on the six main TV channels was dedicated to the incumbent president.